joejoe909/ReadMeGen/README.md

 a function that generates a string based on the destructured variables and inserts the necessary markdown characherts. here is were we also inject the table of contents. once it's done the file generated.
 So I'll run us through the operation of the program.
-You can view a sample
-<a href = "https://github.com/joejoe909/ReadMeGen/tree/master/sample%20ReadMe%20files"> here. </a>

-we answer the questions

-and boom here is our readme file that we can now push to github.
+We answer the questions and boom you no have a quality readme file that you can now push to github.
+You can view a sample <a href = "https://github.com/joejoe909/ReadMeGen/tree/master/sample%20ReadMe%20files"> here. </a>

 ## Installation